evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 You can use circle system to make people feel special.
 For example, you can contact people directly and ask if they want to join a circle on a specific topic.

 Another approach is to create a topical email list and ask people if they want to join it.
 When new content is released send those people an email notification.
-But avoid sending email notification without asking permission.

 > Unless people feel that you are giving something in return their attention moves elsewhere.